cwacha/artifactd/README.md

 # Welcome to artifactd

-Artifactd is a lightweight implementation of an artifact storage system similar to jFrog's [Artifactory](https://www.jfrog.com/open-source/) or Sonatype's [Nexus](http://www.sonatype.org/nexus/).
+Artifactd is a lightweight python implementation of an artifact storage system similar to jFrog's [Artifactory](https://www.jfrog.com/open-source/) or Sonatype's [Nexus](http://www.sonatype.org/nexus/).
 It provides a two repositories for 'release' and 'snapshot' artifacts.
 In the 'release'